What are Alcohol and Substance Use Disorders (ASUD)?

 ASUD Treatment

 Addiction is a treatable, chronic disease that can be managed successfully.
 Research shows that combining behavioral therapy with medications, where available, is the best way to ensure success for most patients.
 Treatment approaches must be tailored to address each patient’s drug use patterns and drug-related medical, psychiatric, and social problems.
 Treatment may include individual and group counseling, inpatient and residential treatment, intensive outpatient treatment, partial hospital programs, case or care management, medication, recovery support services, 12-Step fellowship, and peer support.
+For many people, the most effective behavioral health approach involves a combination of counseling and medication.

 Medications can reduce the cravings and other symptoms associated with withdrawal from a substance by occupying receptors in the brain associated with using that drug (agonists or partial agonists), block the rewarding sensation that comes with using a substance (antagonists), or induce negative feelings when a substance is taken.

-The goal of the PASA Consortium is to fund research for developing new medications that can be brought to therapeutic use to improve treatment outcomes for ASUD, especially in the presence of PTSD and traumatic brain injury (TBI).
+The goal of the Alliance is to fund research for developing new medications that can be brought to therapeutic use to improve treatment outcomes for ASUD, especially in the presence of PTSD and traumatic brain injury (TBI).
 These medications will ideally address the comorbidity between ASUDs and PTSD because this comorbidity is common in a military population along with mild to moderate TBI.

 Along with an observed lack of integration in care for ASUDs with behavioral health and medical care, a 2013 IOM report found that use of pharmacotherapy-based treatment options tended to be limited in the military, despite the availability of a solid evidence base regarding their effectiveness .
 Additionally, the potential for side effects and poor patient treatment may make the FDA medications currently approved for the treatment of alcohol dependence less-than-ideal options.
 Thus, new pharmacotherapies for treatment of ASUD are sorely needed.